-True hip joint pain usually begins in the groin and can travel to the glute or down the leg to the knee when irritation is high.
+True hip joint pain usually begins in the groin and can travel to the glute or down the leg to the knee.
 The hip/groin area will be sensitive to deep bending (like sitting in a low chair) and crossing midline (like crossing your legs).
 This is common with age-related changes or repetitive stress in athletes like dancers or lifters.

 If hip joint pain becomes severe, total joint replacements are an option.
 Physical therapy after surgery can help patients achieve superior outcomes